TIBHannover/ojsGeo/README.md

 - insert the folder ```geoOJS``` in the path ```ojs/plugins/generic/``` in OJS
 - activate the plugin geoOJS in the OJS plug-in settings
 - Specify your geonames username
+- If you want to disable CDN you can do it [here](https://github.com/tnier01/geoOJS/wiki/Enable-CDN)

 # Specify geonames username
 - You have to specify your username for the geonames api, so that an alignment for the administrative units is possible.